-The following Management's Discussion and Analysis (MD&A) of the City of Albany Industrial Development Agency's (CAIDA or Agency) activities and financial performance is offered as an introduction and overview of the financial statements of CAIDA for the fiscal years ended December 31, 2012 and 2011.
-Following this MD&A are the basic financial statements of CAIDA together with the notes which are essential to a full understanding of the data contained in the financial statements.
+The following Management's Discussion and Analysis (MD&A) of the City of Albany Industrial Development Agency's (CAIDA or the Agency) activities and financial performance is offered as an introduction and overview of the financial statements of CAIDA for the fiscal years ended December 31, 2013 and 2012.
+Following this MD&A are the basic financial statements of CAIDA, together with the notes thereto which are essential to a full understanding of the data contained in the financial statements.
 In addition to the notes, this section also presents certain supplementary information to assist with the understanding of CAIDA's financial operations.

-OPERATIONS SUMMARY
+OPERATION SUMMARY

-The City of Albany Industrial Development Agency's mission is to encourage investment and job creation and retention within the City of Albany.
-To do this, the Agency offers conduit tax-exempt and taxable bond issuance and extends mortgage recording, sales, and real-property tax abatements to offset or finance construction, rehabilitation, and equipping costs for eligible projects.
-The CAIDA does not provide credit enhancement and issues bonds on a non-recourse basis.
+The City of Albany Industrial Development Agency's mission is to encourage investment and job creation/retention within the City of Albany.
+To do this, the Agency extends conduit tax-exempt and taxable bond issuance, mortgage recording, sales, and real-property tax abatements to offset or finance construction, rehabilitation, and equipping costs for eligible projects.